URL slug rules

-Keep Smart Link slugs short, readable, and unique across your organisation.
+Keep OmniLab Smart Link slugs short, readable, and unique across your organisation.

-The Smart Link Slug is the public ending of the Smart Link URL.
-OmniLab adds it after /l/, for example:
+The OmniLab Smart Link Slug is the short, public ending of the OmniLab Smart Link URL.
+OmniLab adds it after /l/ — for example, a slug of spring-launch-poster produces a URL that ends in /l/spring-launch-poster.

-https://your-domain.example/l/spring-launch-posterBecause this is the public URL people scan, type, or share, the slug should be treated as part of the final distribution asset, not just as an internal label.
+This is the public address people scan, type, or share, so treat the slug as part of the final distribution asset, not just an internal label.

-On the create or edit form, Smart Link Slug is the field that becomes the /l/<slug> segment.
-OmniLab may show the domain prefix; you only type the slug itself.
+On the create or edit form, OmniLab Smart Link Slug is the field that becomes the /l/<slug> segment.
+OmniLab may show the domain in front of it; you only type the slug itself.

 Recommended slug rules

-Use this conservative pattern for customer-facing Smart Links:
+Use this conservative pattern for customer-facing OmniLab Smart Links:

 | Rule | Recommendation | Why it matters |